yamcs/yamcs/docs/server-manual/administration/logging.rst

     org.yamcs.level = FINE

 There are two handlers.
 A FileHandler defines the properties used for logging to ``/opt/yamcs/log/yamcs-server.log.x``.
 A ConsoleHandler prints its messages to stdout.
-The console output can for example be consumed by init systems such as systemd.
+The console output can for example be consumed by an init system like systemd.

 This configuration will output messages coming from ``org.yamcs`` loggers at maximum FINE level.
 Each handler may apply a further level restriction.
 This is applied after the former level restriction.
 For example the above FileHandler has level ALL, however it will never print messages more verbose than FINE.